poeyahay/AFib_PGS/README.md

 **Procedure:**

-1. For each trait-specific *scoring* file, the SNP-level effect sizes (`BETA`) were multiplied by that trait’s **unscaled regression coefficient**, obtained from the `.unscaled.regcoef.csv` output of the adapted Multi tool.
+1. For each trait-specific *scoring* file, the SNP-level effect sizes (`BETA`) were multiplied by that trait’s **unscaled regression coefficient**, obtained from the `.unscaled.regcoef.csv` output of the adapted Multi tool
-2. SNPs shared across trait-specific files were matched.
+2. SNPs shared across trait-specific files were matched
-3. The updated effect sizes for matched SNPs were summed.
+3. The updated effect sizes for matched SNPs were summed

 The result is the final combined **multi-trait PGS *scoring* file**.